itekkie/Stock_Market_Prediction/README.md

 # Stock Market Prediction and Sentiment Analysis.

-Stock Market Prediction and Sentiment Analysis is the project on technical analysis and prediction using web data.
+Stock Market Prediction is the project on technical analysis and prediction using web data.